lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 12th, Apr, 2024
-We started to tidy up and release the first version of the NG-framework.
+We started to tidy up and will release the first version of the NG-framework (likely before May).
 See you in ICDAR24.

 ## ⑨ th, Apr, 2024